Feedback Management

 What is Active User Engagement Score?

-Active User Engagement Score is a metric that quantifies how deeply and frequently users interact with a product's features.
-It combines multiple engagement signals into a single score that reflects user activity and value realization.
-This score helps teams understand and improve user engagement patterns.
+Active User Engagement Score quantifies how deeply and frequently users interact with a product’s features.
+It aggregates multiple metrics into a single measure of engagement.
+This score guides strategies for improving user adoption and retention.

 In the realm of product management and operations, the Active User Engagement Score (AUES) is a crucial metric that quantifies the level of interaction and engagement users have with a product or service.
 It is a key performance indicator (KPI) that helps product managers understand how well their product is resonating with its user base, and provides insights into potential areas for improvement.
 This glossary entry will delve into the intricacies of the Active User Engagement Score, its calculation, interpretation, and its role in product management and operations.